The Role of Anchor Nuts in Secure Fastening in Hollow Materials

 One of the key advantages of anchor nuts is their versatility and adaptability to various hollow materials.
 Whether it is drywall, plywood, fiberglass, or even plastic panels, anchor nuts can be used effectively in a wide range of applications.

 Different types of anchor nuts are available to accommodate different installation methods and preferences.
-Some anchor nuts require the use of special tools, such as setting tools, to install them securely.
+Some anchor nuts require the use of special setting tools to install them securely.
 Others are designed for hand installation, making them more convenient for certain applications.

 Load Distribution and Strength